Garden Watering Restrictions in Upper Hutt

 The restrictions allow you to use:

-- A single garden watering system (a sprinkler, an irrigation system, a soaker hose, or an unattended hose) at a time to be used in your garden from 6am – 8am and 7pm – 9pm.
+- One (1) garden watering system at a time (a sprinkler, an irrigation system, a soaker hose or an unattended hose)

 What happens if you breach the restrictions?